 - 5.2.1.
 Encourage employees to cross train whenever possible. - 5.2.2.
 Encourage employees to evaluate their current knowledge, skills and abilities to be ready to promote within the Department. - 5.2.3.
-Encourage employees to develop new knowledge, skills and abilities to prepare for promotional opportunities. - 5.2.4.
-Announce current recruitment internally as positions are advertised.
+Encourage employees to develop new knowledge, skills and abilities to prepare for promotional opportunities. - Announce current recruitment internally as positions are advertised. - 5.2.5.
+Design and implement mentoring and experience building programs.